 This field collects a phone number and attaches it to the default address in Shopify; this phone number is specific to the address that is collected for the customer, and is not to be confused with the standard phone field.
 The address phone number can be the same as the primary phone number on any other account, and does not have to be unique.

 See the screenshot below of an example customer record in Shopify that has a full default address collected:

 ⚠️ Important note about address fields:

-Shopify requires you to define a country for each default address.
-This means that if you don't have an actual 'Country' field on the form, but you intend to collect other address data (e.g. just 'Address line 1', or just 'Zipcode') you will get an error when trying to submit the form.
+country is defined for each default address.
+This means that if you don't have an actual 'Country' field on the form, but you intend to collect other address data (e.g. just 'Address line 1', or just 'Zipcode'), then customers may get an error when trying to submit the form.

 default_address.country data column.
 The value you set for this data column is your choice, but you'll want to make sure it's an actual valid country that Shopify's system is able to accept.